 - What is the timeline for approval?
 The FCA may take two months to decide on an application to register an agent.
 Once approved, the FCA will update the Financial Services Register with the agent’s details.

 - What if I need to amend my agent's details?
-You should advise the FCA through Connect if you have to amend the details of your agent, through the appropriate form.
-The FCA might also ask you for more information before they approve the change.
+You should advise the FCA through Connect if you have to amend the details of your agent through the appropriate form.
+The FCA may also request additional information before approving the change.
 Similarly, if you no longer require the services of your agent, you should inform the FCA.

 Oversight and accountability

-The FCA, as well as the PSRs and EMRs, makes it clear that the API or EMI remains responsible for all the activities of its agents and distributors.
+Agent and distributor compliance responsibilities sit firmly with the API or EMI under FCA rules.
 This would include anything not done by its agent or distributor that should have been done.

 The FCA also requires each API and EMI to ensure its agents comply with the applicable conduct of business requirements of the PSRs and EMRs.
 It expects APIs and EMIs to have appropriate systems and controls in place.

-You will have to make sure that these controls are regularly reviewed throughout the time you have appointed an agent.
+You will need to ensure that these controls are regularly reviewed throughout the period you have appointed an agent.

 Consumer Duty obligations

-The Consumer Duty came into force in July 2023 and is a flagship policy of the FCA aimed at improving standards for consumers and, in particular, achieving ‘good outcomes’ for them.
+The Consumer Duty came into force in July 2023 and is a flagship policy of the FCA aimed at improving standards for consumers, particularly in achieving ‘good outcomes’ for them.

 The FCA is clear that Consumer Duty also applies to APIs and EMIs and that the API/EMI is responsible for ensuring its agents and/or distributors comply with the Consumer Duty.

-Because the customer-facing part of a payment services relationship will often be designed and managed by a distributor and/or agent, this will be an important factor for an API or EMI to manage.
-For example, you might need to review how your agent or distributor sells to more vulnerable customers.
+Because the customer-facing part of a payment services relationship is often designed and managed by a distributor and/or agent, this will be an important factor for an API or EMI to consider.
+For example, you may need to review how your agent or distributor approaches and sells to more vulnerable customers.

-The Consumer Duty can be complex to navigate so please speak to one of our financial services solicitors to get the advice you need.
+The Consumer Duty can be complex to navigate, so please consult with one of our financial services solicitors to receive the advice you need.

 Contract management and legal considerations

-To maintain responsibility for your agents and distributors, you should ensure your legal agreements include what you need.
-This will differ depending on whether the third-party acts as an agent or distributor.
-However, in both cases, the respective contracts should specify what information you need from your agents and distributors and when you need it.
+To maintain responsibility for your agents and distributors, ensure that your legal agreements include the necessary provisions.
+This will differ depending on whether the third party acts as an agent or distributor.
+However, in both cases, the respective contracts should specify the information you need from your agents and distributors, as well as when you need it.

 You should specifically ensure that the contract enables you to show that you have appropriate and effective anti-money laundering controls in place.